 CCSS certificate confirming the current number of employees

-– Complete annual accounts for the 2 last years (balance sheets, income statements, and appendices)
+– Complete annual accounts for the 2 last years (balance sheets, income statements, and appendices).

 Eligible costs